genesis-community/prometheus-genesis-kit/README.md

   `secret/us/west/bosh/users/admin:password`.
 - **params.bosh_ca_cert** - A vault path which contains the CA certificate for the CA that signed the BOSH monitored director's SSL certificate.
 For example: `secret/us/west/prod/bosh/ssl/ca:certificate`.

+#### blackbox
+- **params.monitored_endpoints** - A list of URLs that Prometheus should monitor with its [blackbox_exporter][2].
+These will show up in the `Probe: HTTPS Summary` dashboard
+- **params.skip_ssl_verify** - Defines whether the Promtheus exporters skip SSL cert validation when connecting to the various monitored components they watch.
+Off by default (certs are checked).
+Enable this if you have self-signed certs in your deployment.

 #### postgres